Third Fort Hood soldier found dead near Texas base in the last month - KEYT | KCOY

 Morta, originally of Pensacola, Florida, was discovered unresponsive on Friday near Stillhouse Hollow Lake, Fort Hood officials said in a release.

 “We are at a place where we don’t have any information to release at this time.
-The investigation is ongoing,” Bell County Sheriff spokesman Lieutenant Bob Reinhard told CNN Wednesday.
+The investigation is ongoing,” sheriff spokesman Lt.
+Bob Reinhard told CNN on Wednesday.

 “The Black Knight family [the nickname for Morta’s Army unit] is truly heartbroken by the tragic loss of Private Mejhor Morta.
 I would like to send my heartfelt condolences to his family, friends and loved ones,” said Lt.
 Col. Neil Armstrong, commander of 1st Bn.
 5th Cav.
 Regt.
 “My thoughts and prayers are with them during this difficult time.
 Private Morta was a great Trooper and this loss is felt by every member within our formation.”